MicrosoftDocs/defender-docs/defender-endpoint/migrate-devices-streamlined.md

 ### Microsoft Intune

 Follow the guidance in [Intune](/mem/intune/protect/endpoint-security-edr-policy#updating-the-onboarding-state-for-a-device) using the streamlined onboarding package.
-You can leverage the "auto from connector" option, however, this will not automatically re-apply the onboarding package.
+You can use the "auto from connector" option; however, this option doesn't automatically re-apply the onboarding package.
 Create a new onboarding policy and target a test group first.
 After completing the steps, you must restart the device for device connectivity to switch over.

 ### Microsoft Configuration Manager